 Choosing a Smart Home Controller is very much like buying a car - the decision to choose a particular manufacturer is only the first choice you have to make, after that there's a bewildering array of models and options on top!

 Hubitat takes a different approach to other manufacturers as they only have a single model available, so there are no choices or comparisons for potential customers to make, offering a much simpler start to your Smart Home journey!
 They're also a relative newcomer to the Smart Home area, having only started out during 2018.
-Despite their young age, they've already got an impressive track history with their Hubitat Elevation Controller on its second revision.
+Despite their young age, they've already got an impressive track history with their Hubitat Elevation Controller on its third revision.

 By combining the advantages of local automation processing with cloud IoT connectivity, Hubitat's innovative Hubitat Elevation Controller ensures personal data privacy and is more reliable and responsive than many other solutions.
 It's also compatible with popular home automation devices, comes with a variety of built-in Plugins / Apps, and has an active user community to share ideas, insights and solutions.

 Compatibility and Interoperability are handled in a modular fashion with Hubitat Elevation because "Drivers" can be added not only by installing updated, official, firmware releases, but also by third-party developers (maybe even by the device manufacturer thermeslves).
 This often means that it's quicker to get new devices supported than with Controllers from other manufacturers.

 As there is only a single model of the Hubitat Elevation Controller, our "Choosing a Hubitat Elevation Controller" guide will simply help you to understand the specifications and features that the Hubitat Elevation offers.

 |Graphical / Wizard / Block Scene Editor|

 |Virtual Devices - Script-based|

 |Virtual Devices - Scene Triggers|

 |Home Automation Support|